 Mabel Lake Valley, a hidden gem near Lumby BC

-Whenever I drive home to Lumby BC, I take in the silhouette of Camel’s Hump in the background.
-The two humps tell me that I’m close to my home.
+Whenever I drive to Lumby BC, I take in the silhouette of Camel’s Hump in the background.
+The two humps tell me that I’m close to my old home.

 Taking my eyes away from the hump I look up at the Mabel Lake sign and my mind starts to wander.
 How many tourists travel through this little town in the Okanagan, stopping to fill up the gas tank, maybe buy some food or drinks and continue their journey.
-And they miss out on all the hidden treasures in our area.
+They miss out on all the hidden treasures in the area.

 We decided to spend last Sunday afternoon close to home and explore the Mabel Lake Valley.
 That was, the two Swiss visitors Manuel and Lukas, myself and my buddy Trooper.
 It’s like stepping out my doorstep into the wild.